tuxd3v/lnewt/docs/README.md

 ### Install or Remove
 ----
-Several independent Options: Master, Release and Manual.
+2 independent Build Options: Automatic,  Manual.

 ##### A. Using Luarocks
  1. Install from master( last code, but more prone to errors.. )